20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Few places will make vintage automobile lovers put the brakes on like Ragtops Automobile Museum.
 Car lovers can quickly lose an afternoon surrounded by unique automobiles at this popular Palm Beach attraction.

 Blast to the past as you check out the museum’s sleek vintage models.
-Covering nearly 10,000 square feet, the museum hosts various interpretive & interactive exhibits.
-They’re bound to ref up any car enthusiast’s heart rate.
+Covering nearly 10,000 square feet, the Ragtops Automobile Museum hosts various interpretive and interactive exhibits.
+We think it’s bound to rev up any car enthusiast’s heart rate!

 Okeeheelee Park

-Offering a vast selection of activities for its guests, Okeeheelee Park is a treasure in West Palm Beach.
-Open from sunrise to sunset, it’s perfect for early risers and those who like to snooze in, too.
+Offering a vast selection of activities, Okeeheelee Park is a West Palm Beach treasure.
+Open from sunrise to sunset, the park is perfect for both early risers and those who like to snooze longer into the morning.

 After getting all the information you need at the nature center, slide onto the Okeeheelee Nature Trail.
-The trail winds through 90 acres of pines, oaks, and palms.
+On our visit to the park, we loved walking along this short 2.5-mile trail, winding through 90 acres of pines, oaks, and palms.
 Keep your eyes peeled to spot native birds and other wildlife.

 Ann Norton Sculpture Gardens

-The Ann Norton Sculpture Gardens display more than 100 jaw-dropping sculptures created between 1905 and 1982.
+Set among over 250 rare palm species and cycads, the Ann Norton Sculpture Gardens display more than 100 jaw-dropping sculptures created between 1905 and 1982.
 Visitors will enjoy marveling at the stunning pieces inside the home, in the gardens, and in Ann’s former studio.
-Carved from unique materials, each sculpture will feel like poetry motion.
+Carved from unique materials, each sculpture feels like poetry in motion.

 Kravis Center for the Performing Arts

-The West Palm Beach Green Market is open from 9 am until 1 pm daily.
+Unlike many farmers markets we’ve encountered on our trips, the West Palm Beach Green Market is open daily from 9 am until 1 pm.

 Tanger Outlets Palm Beach

-Palm Beach Outlets comprise more than 100 shops, offering incredible deals daily.
+Palm Beach Outlets comprises more than 100 shops, offering incredible deals daily.
 With thousands of products and name brands at outlet prices, it’s no surprise that guests keep returning to this retail hotspot.
+Some popular brands we spotted here include Coach, J.Crew, Under Armour, and Columbia.

 Delray Beach

 Need to soak up some more rays?
-You’ll love the laid-back, artsy, and bohemian vibe in Delray Beach.
+On our road trip, we loved the laid-back, artsy, and bohemian vibe in Delray Beach.
 Located between West Palm Beach and Fort Lauderdale, this South Florida beach town seeps creativity and oozes charm.
-If you’ve got an extra day or two, it’s one of the most popular day trips from West Palm Beach.
+If you’ve got an extra day or two, it’s one of our favorite day trips from West Palm Beach.

-For more seaside pleasures, slip up north to Boynton Beach to laze around OceanFront Park, one of the best beaches on Florida’s East Coast.
+For more seaside pleasures, slip up north to Boynton Beach to laze around OceanFront Park, one of our favorite beaches on Florida’s East Coast.
 Or head south of Delray Beach to add a dash of luxury to your trip in glitzy Boca Raton.

 Arthur R. Marshall Loxahatchee National Wildlife Refuge